DammerungL/DHOP_MCG_order_parameters-for-hydrate/README.md

 # DHOP AND MCG
-a method for hydrate nucleus
+a method for finding hydrate nucleus structures

 The following program gives two different order parameters for hydrate nucleus.